JaykovR/graphingTest/README.md

 A very simple demo of testing the generation and display of sinusoidal signals with a small slider for controlling the parameters.
-Down below is the link, if you have curiosity for checking it out. vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv<br>
+Down below is the link, if you have curiosity for checking it out. <br>
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv<br>
 https://graphingtestjaykovr.streamlit.app/